photoprism/photoprism-docs/docs/getting-started/index.md

 Your use of these services is [fully covered by us](faq.md#are-the-keys-for-using-interactive-world-maps-provided-free-of-charge).
 Depending on your usage, this can save you much more than the cost of a [PhotoPrism+ Membership](https://www.photoprism.app/membership), since other providers generally charge usage-based fees and often don't allow you to cache the data they provide, compromising performance and your privacy with unnecessary requests.

 [View Privacy Policy ›](https://www.photoprism.app/privacy#section-7){ class="pr-3 block-xs" } [View Compliance FAQ ›](https://www.photoprism.app/kb/compliance-faq#privacy)

+## Roadmap

+Our vision is to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.
+The [project roadmap](https://link.photoprism.app/roadmap) shows what tasks are in progress, what needs testing, and which features are going to be implemented next.

+Please note, however, that we have a [zero-bug policy](../known-issues.md) and do our best to help users when they need support or have questions.
+This comes at a price, as we can't give exact release dates for new features.

 ## Getting Support